re-gend/YABEArchInstall/README.md

 cloning the git repository and running the script is one of the most simplest ways.

-Let us download the pacman database before installing packages.\
+Let us download the pacman database and update before installing packages.\
-`pacman -Sy`
+`pacman -Syu`

 Then, install git to be able to clone the repository.\
 `pacman -S git`